 For example, a retail chain can understand how long consumers spend at a store, which spots they spend the most time in, and more.
 This can improve shelf strategy, customer experience, store efficiency, and even sales.

-What is In-Store Dwell Time?
+What Is In-Store Dwell Time?

 Dwell time is the total amount of time a consumer spends at a given location or a set of sites.
 This is usually measured using the time a device has been at the given location.
 By detecting a device ID within a specific boundary, the dwell time for consumers can be plotted on a map to visualize their journey within and outside the boundary.
 At Azira, this is done in a completely privacy-safe and anonymized way to protect the identity of consumers.